Lillings Ambo: Local authority

 Lillings Ambo was a township in the ecclesiastical parish of Sheriff Hutton in the 19th century, which itself, was part of the wapentake of Bulmer.
 The population in the late 1830s was recorded as 197.
 It was additionally within one of the York poor law unions (Flaxton District), and was created as civil parish in 1866, later coming under the Flaxton Rural District.

+Between 1974 and 2023 the parish was part of the Ryedale district.
+It is now administered by North Yorkshire Council and is part of the Sheriff Hutton & Derwent ward for electoral purposes.

+The southern edge of the parish, shares a border with the City of York Unitary Authority boundary.

 In 2001 the population of the parish was 147, which had risen to 158 at the 2011 census.
 In 2015, North Yorkshire County Council estimated the population to be 150.
-The parish falls under the Sheriff Hutton Ward for local elections, and under the Thirsk and Malton constituency, which was formerly the Ryedale Constituency).
-The southern edge of the parish, shares a border with the City of York Unitary Authority boundary.